genomicsengland/panelapp/docker/cloud/README.md

 The application uses an SQS queue named `panelapp` to schedule jobs picked up by _Worker_.

-It is recommended to create the SQS queue beforehand and do NOT give the application permissions to create queues (if the queue does not exist the application try to create it, but this is not secure).
+It is recommended to create the SQS queue beforehand.
+Infrastructure should be managed securely outside of the running application.
+You should not give the application permissions to create queues at runtime.

 The queue **_Visibility Timeout_ must be `360` (seconds)**.
-If different, do not forget to override `SQS_QUEUE_VISIBILITY_TIMEOUT` to match queue timeout.
+If you use a different value, do not forget to override `SQS_QUEUE_VISIBILITY_TIMEOUT` to match the queue timeout.

 > If the _Visibility Timeout_ does not match what the application is expecting, Celery will try to create a new queue.

 ## Database

 The application expects a PostgreSQL-compatible DB.

-Either Aurora or RDS.
+The application has been tested with AWS Aurora, but PostgreSQL RDS should also work.

 ## AWS resource security